kolbymorris14/Fairly/README.md

 # Fairly
-Example Components that I created while working with Fairly.
+Components that I created while working with Fairly.

 Fairly is a SaaS platform that enambles talent acquisition teams to quickly find and hire high quaility, diverse talent.